Atlanta Police arrest suspect with 50 pounds of pot gummy bears

 A man carrying 50 pounds of pot gummy bears and other marijuana products in a stolen car is now in a custody after being arrested by Atlanta Police this week.

-Walter Berryhill, 31, of Forest Park is charged with possession of marijuana with intent to distribute after being arrested Tuesday, July 25, at the Buckhead border on Howell Mill Road.
+Walker Berryhill, 31, of Forest Park is charged with possession of marijuana with intent to distribute after being arrested Tuesday, July 25, at the Buckhead border on Howell Mill Road.
 He is currently being held at the Fulton County Jail.

 According to an APD press release, Zone 2 units spotted a vehicle with a stolen tag in the 1800 block of Howell Mill Road about about 6:30 p.m. on Tuesday.
 When officers initiated a traffic stop, the driver of the car, later identified as Berryhill, jumped from the car and fled on foot before he was apprehended by police.